zgypa/gnucash_fincen114/README.md

 3. If you are not using SQLite as file format, save as your GnuCash database in SQLite format.

-Currently, no option for changing database typ
+Currently, no option for changing database type.
+In order to change, you need to play with the script.

 ## Configurations